Berkeley-TAFLab/BoatControls/README.md

 ## 7/24/24
 Finished adding UART transmission from the GUI.
 Now I can probably work on the transmitter code and move back to the firmware.
 Map isn't done yet but for testing I would probably leave it out.
-Also as I work on the transmitter, it's probably necessary to restructure the strings that get sent to the microcontroller
+Also as I work on the transmitter, it's probably necessary to restructure the strings that get sent to the microcontroller.
+Some organizational changes were made to the repo such as renaming the
+GUI folder and adding the TransmitterModule directory for future usage.